ktoso/rx-wiki/Combining-Observables.md

 #### when an item is emitted by either of two Observables, combine the latest item emitted by each Observable via a specified function and emit items based on the results of this function
 [[images/rx-operators/combineLatest.png]]

 `combineLatest( )` behaves in a similar way to `zip( )`, but while `zip( )` emits items only when all of the zipped source Observables have emitted a previously unzipped item, `combineLatest( )` emits an item whenever _any_ of the source Observables emits an item (so long as each of the source Observables has emitted at least one item).
-When any of the source Observables emits an item, `combineLatest( )` combines the most recently emitted items from each other source Observables, using the function you provide, and emits the return value from that function.
+When any of the source Observables emits an item, `combineLatest( )` combines the most recently emitted items from each of the other source Observables, using the function you provide, and emits the return value from that function.

 ## switchDo( )
 #### convert an Observable that emits Observables into a single Observable that emits the items emitted by the most-recently emitted of those Observables